ContextPilot: Fast Long-Context Inference via Context Reuse: Context Alignment

+\mypar{Why aligning is safe} As shown in \autoref{subsec:design-opp}, our reproduction of the DEmO study~\cite{demo} confirms that modern LLMs are substantially less sensitive to input ordering (\autoref{tab:demo-reproduce}), explaining why aligning for cache efficiency introduces only minor accuracy perturbation and making lightweight correction mechanisms sufficient.

+\mypar{Why annotations still help} Despite the reduced sensitivity, aligning can still cause minor accuracy perturbation on some datasets (e.g., $-$1.1\% on QASPER).
+Annotations mitigate this by reducing the model's reliance on positional signals to infer relevance.
+On multi-hop tasks where chaining evidence across context blocks benefits from explicit guidance, annotations not only recover lost accuracy but actively \emph{improve} it beyond the no-alignment baseline (e.g., +4.0\% F1 on MultihopRAG with Qwen3-32B; see \appref{apd:accuracy-breakdown}).
+Gains are consistent across model scales: Qwen3-4B gains +1.4\% on MultihopRAG and +1.3\% on NarrativeQA, while Qwen3-32B gains +4.0\% and +1.2\% respectively.
+Attention map analysis (\appref{apd:attn}) confirms that annotations reshape internal attention, aligning it with semantic rather than positional priority.

-We provide the LLM with concise hints indicating the original retrieval order of documents.
-Reordering contexts alters the retrieval system’s original ranking, which encodes document relevance critical for answer quality.
+\mypar{Annotation mechanism} We provide the LLM with succinct annotations indicating the original relevance ranking of context blocks.
+Aligning contexts alters this ranking, which encodes document relevance critical for answer quality.
 Consider context C6, where the retriever returns documents in order $\{2,1,4\}$.
 The baseline prompt is:

-After reordering to $\{1,2,4\}$ for cache efficiency, we append an \emph{order hint} before the question:
+After aligning to $\{1,2,4\}$ for cache efficiency, we append an \emph{order annotation} before the question:

-The hint explicitly specifies the original retrieval priority:
+The annotation explicitly specifies the original relevance priority:

 This short instruction adds negligible token overhead during prefill yet effectively preserves the model’s ability to attend to documents by their original relevance ranking.
-As a result, \textsc{RAGBoost} achieves aggressive cache optimization without compromising reasoning accuracy.
+As a result, \textsc{ContextPilot} achieves aggressive cache optimization with minor accuracy perturbation (${\leq}$1\% on most datasets), and often improved accuracy on multi-hop reasoning tasks.